data2intelligence/SpaCET/README.md

 <!-- badges: end -->

-SpaCE is an R package for decomposing cell lineages and understanding cell-cell interactions in tumor spatial transcriptomics data.
-SpaCE first estimates cancer cell abundance through modeling the segmental copy number variations.
+SpaCE is an R package for decomposing cell lineages and understanding cell-cell interactions in tumors from spatial transcriptomics data.
+SpaCE first estimates cancer cell abundance and clone structure through modeling the segmental copy number variations.
 SpaCE then uses a constrained regression model to calibrate local tissue densities and determine stromal and immune cell lineage hierarchies.
-Further, SpaCE can reveal how intercellular signaling interactions to promote cancer progression.
+Further, SpaCE can reveal how intercellular signaling interactions promote cancer progression.

 <img src="docs/image/fig1.png" width="100%" />